-What Are the Benefits of Google My Business?
+What Are the Benefits of Google Business Profile?

 Just remember, local searches go beyond the simple discovery of new businesses.
 Often people are searching for directions, contact information, the busyness of locations, reviews, and more.

-Let's look at the benefits Google My Business offers to local businesses.
+Let's look at the benefits Google Business Profile offers to local businesses.

 An Opportunity to Appear on Listings That You Otherwise Couldn’t

-Without a Google My Business listing, you won’t appear on Google Maps or the local pack, and you run the risk of the knowledge panel being incorrect or sparsely populated.
+Without a Google Business Profile, you won’t appear on Google Maps or the local pack, and you run the risk of the knowledge panel being incorrect or sparsely populated.

 These are highly prominent listings that stand out to users when displayed, and these are eye-catching listings you don’t want to be missing out on.

 The Ability to Collect and Display Reviews